Relaxing Reads for Lockdown 2021

 The Duke & I by Julia Quinn (Bridgerton Books)

 Anyone who has Netflix is guaranteed to have heard of Bridgerton, and probably at least 50% of them have watched the new series.
 I binged it in two sittings, and have since read three of the Julia Quinn Bridgerton books.
 The first book in the Bridgerton series is The Duke & I, followed by The Viscount Who Loved Me, An Offer from a Gentleman, Romancing Mr Bridgerton, To Sir Phillip With Love and three more which I’ve yet to buy.

 I’m not the biggest fan of J.K.
 Rowling right now, but Harry Potter is way bigger than the author these days.
-As such, who wouldn’t want to enter the world of Hogwarts during lockdown?
-It’s easy-to-read fantasy, and for many of us a classic of our childhood that will likely remind us of better times.
+As such, who wouldn’t want to enter the world of Hogwarts during a lockdown?
+It’s an easy-to-read fantasy and for many of us a classic of our childhood that will likely remind us of better times.